-SEC's portfolio outperformed the MSCI UK Smaller Companies Index during March this year, when COVID-19-related panic set into markets.
-It may be that, as the market began to regain its confidence, there was less of a focus on indications of quality such as balance sheet strength.
-SEC gave up some of its relative outperformance over the summer of 2020.
+The relative resilience of SEC's portfolio is evident in its strong outperformance during March this year, when COVID-19-related panic set into markets.
+As the market began to regain its confidence, there was less of a focus on indications of quality such as balance sheet strength and SEC gave up some of its relative outperformance.